johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-05-01-blog-archive-for-docusaurus/index.md

 tags: [Docusaurus, webpack]
 image: ./docusaurus-blog-archive.png
 hide_table_of_contents: false
+description: 'Learn how to add a blog archive to your Docusaurus blog and browse through historic posts.
+Follow the articles steps to implement.'
 ---

 Docusaurus doesn't ship with "blog archive" functionality.
 By which I mean, something that allows you to look at an overview of your historic blog posts.
 It turns out it is fairly straightforward to implement your own.
 This post does just that.